ricko2001/Genealogy-scripts/RM -Color from Group/ReadMe.txt

 Color_my_family_C           4
 Color_my_family_S           4

 The FILE_PATH keys are self explanatory.
-Just note that either absolute or relative paths may be used.
+Just note that either absolute or relative paths may be used for any of the paths.

 The COLOR_COMMAND key in OPTIONS list the sections that contain actions to execute.
 The key can contain one section name, like